autumninthecloud/IM_w_fairness/README.md

 ## Repository

-[OVERVIEW OF WHAT REPO CONTAINS]

-### How to use the code

-[GUIDE TO USING CODE]
+This repository contains information and resources about this project (within the README and folders in the repo).
+We plan to share the code once the original paper has been published.

 ## Contacting Us!

-If you have any input on code, please submit a pull request.
+If you have any input on the content of this repo, please submit a pull request.

 For anything else, please send us an email at team-influencers@googlegroups.com!
 We are happy to communicate about anything about this project, including: